In-grid-collective/servPubWiki/EasstWorkshop/CIworkshop.md

 The protocols will be hosted on an html file on the server, and is accessible at this URL page: https://servpub.net/ci_protocols.html

+Until then we will edit them on this pad: [https://pad.vvvvvvaria.org/workshopProtocols](https://pad.vvvvvvaria.org/workshopProtocols)

 ---
 # What are these protocols?